Performance of the Electromagnetic Pixel Calorimeter Prototype EPICAL-2: Analysis and corrections

 Figure~\ref{fig:clusterSizesSim} shows the cluster size distribution using 5\gev electron beam data from all layers.
-The probability for either two- or four-hit clusters is in general higher than that for one or three hits, and this is assumed to be due to geometric reasons arising from the aspect ratio of the pixels.
+The probability for either two- or four-hit clusters is in general higher than that for one or three hits, and this is assumed to be due to geometric reasons.
 The simulation also models the data well in the region of very large clusters, extending to $\sim10^2$.
 The overall features of the distributions are very well described over several orders of magnitude in probability.
 It is in particular noteworthy that the simulation does predict the existence of very large clusters, which are therefore examined in more detail.
 Figure~\ref{fig:longClusters} shows examples of the spatial distribution of hits in one layer having a notably large cluster.
-An elongated, track-like structure is seen in both in data and simulation.
+An elongated, track-like structure is seen in both data and simulation.
 This type of topology dominates in large clusters studied.
-In the simulation, it is found that these track-like structures are generated by charged particles travelling parallel to the sensor surface.
+In the simulation, it is found that these track-like structures are generated by electrons travelling parallel to the sensor surface.
 The observation that the simulation reproduces these rare phenomena so well gives additional confidence in the predictive power of the model.